 Jindrich’s subject repertoire is diverse, and is directed by his personal mood or idea at the time.
 He enjoys painting realistic subjects, such as themes from nature, townscapes, portraits, and still lifes.
-Through colourful abstract or semi-abstract art, he tries to express his subconscious feelings in images on canvas using various media (acrylic, pastel, water colour, and oil).
+Through colourful abstract or semi-abstract art, he tries to express his subconscious feelings in images on paper or canvas using various media (acrylic, pastel, water colour, and oil).

 A respected local artist, Jindrich takes part in various art activities and exhibitions, especially those of the Yurara Art Society.
 He has also held several personal exhibitions in the Redland Art Gallery and elsewhere.

 More about Jindrich (Henry) Degen, as well as several galleries of his artwork, can be found on his website.